At a Glance

 Housing and Meals

 Students live in a Trinity College student residence hall for the duration of the 9-week program.
-The fully furnished rooms consist of a bed, wardrobe, desk, and shared bathroom, kitchen, living area, and internet connection.
+The fully furnished rooms consist of a bed, wardrobe, desk, and bathroom, shared kitchen/living area, and internet connection.
 Located a short distance from the Dublin city center, the residence hall is easily accessible to Trinity College and all internship placements.
 Students cook for themselves or eat out in Dublin.

 Program Costs and Financial Aid

 Each student's summer program bill will cover the following: fees for 1 course unit/4 US credit hours, housing at Trinity Hall, airport pickup, orientation, welcome tour and dinner, course-related field trips, and EUSA internship placement and support/services.
 The amount billed does not include airfare, food/meals, local transportation, personal expenses, personal travel, or health insurance - students are expected to pay for those on their own.
-More information on estimated expenses is available here.
+More information on estimated expenses (from 2018) is available here.

 Students seeking grant and loan possibilities should discuss options with their home institution's study abroad and/or financial aid office.
 In addition, students can apply for outside scholarship funding through other organizations.
 Visit the following websites for further information regarding scholarship opportunities: